kevintruong/til/C-Programming,-Part-1:-Introduction.md

   while( (*dest++ = *src++ )) {};
 ```

-## How do you write a strcpy replacement?
+## How do you write a strdup replacement?
 ```C
 // Use strlen+1 to find the zero byte... char* mystrdup(char*source) {